aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 ### The `App` component

 Create and export a new **functional component** that renders an `<h1>` tag with "Bench BnB" text and underneath renders `props.children`.
-It might look something like.
+It should look something like.

 ```javascript
 const App = ({ children }) => (